 Gain confidence

-Whether together others from the same team or company or in one-to-one coaching sessions, my clients become aware of their ‘blind spots’ when it comes to speaking and writing in English.
-I give them the tools they need to make specific and measurable improvements, and there are plenty of opportunities for supervised practice.
+Whether together with others from the same company (or team) or in one-to-one coaching sessions, my clients become aware of their ‘blind spots’ when it comes to speaking and writing correctly and effectively in English.
+I give them the tools they need to make specific and measurable improvements.
+There are also plenty of opportunities for supervised practice.
 The goal is to make everyone feel more confident in using English.

 Learn to avoid pitfalls

 People who use English as a second language often have no idea of the mistakes they commonly make.
-Those can range from subtle but significant grammatical errors to structural flaws in their pronunciation.
-Such pitfalls for non-native-speakers often form an obstacle to clear and efficient communication in both speech and writing.
+Those range from subtle but significant grammatical errors to structural flaws in their pronunciation.
+Such pitfalls for non-native speakers often form an obstacle to clear and efficient communication in both speech and writing.
 Sometimes they can even lead to embarrassing misunderstandings.

-With over 25 years of experience in helping mainly Dutch speakers communicate more effectively in English, I am intimately familiar with the range of problems they typically face.
-Through one-to-one coaching I have also helped speakers of many other languages (e.g. Chinese, Arabic, Italian, Ukrainian) improve their pronunciation of English.
+With over 25 years of experience in helping mainly Dutch speakers communicate more effectively in English, I am intimately familiar with the range of pitfalls they typically face in terms of both grammar and pronunciation.

 Sharpen your intercultural skills

-Some of my Business English workshops are for Dutch speakers who need to communicate effectively in English with people from other cultures.
+Some of my Business English workshops are for Dutch speakers who need to communicate effectively in English with people from other cultures – or vice versa.
 In addition to refreshing and enhancing their knowledge of English, I also introduce them to models of intercultural communication and help them apply those to specific situations they face in their work.

 I am very comfortable working with people from other cultures.
 Many of my workshops in the Netherlands include a mix of participants from both Western and Eastern Europe, Asia, North America, Latin America and Africa.
 I have also given workshops for more homogenous groups in Albania, Germany, North Macedonia, Spain, Turkey and South Sudan, Ukraine.

-My own experience of living as an expat in the Netherlands for the past 40 years has opened my eyes to a broad range of cultural differences.
+My own experience of living as an expat in the Netherlands for the past 40 years has opened my eyes to a broad range of cultural differences and but also similarities.
 I use that experience in developing training programs to help people from all over the world improve their communication skills in international and/or intercultural contexts.
 Here, too, clear and effective communication in standard English is always the goal.